 How Can You Present a Case?

 Solvit centres exist in all EU countries, however most issues are dealt with online or by phone.
-You can fill in the form online or send an email to your national centre with all the details.
-The free phone number is:

 Normally two Solvit centres will deal with your case: one in your country of origin (and your own language) that receives your details and another centre in the country where the problem has arisen.